Adopt-a-Drain Community Challenge

 If you are a community interested signing up for the challenge, check out this PDF with more information!

-The communities of Woodbury and Cottage Grove decided on a little friendly competition to boost storm drain adoptions in their communities.
-From May 4 through May 31, 2026, residents who adopt storm drains and report cleanings will help their community climb the leaderboard while protecting local lakes, rivers, and streams from pollution.
+The communities of Woodbury and Cottage Grove engaged in a little friendly competition this spring to boost storm drain adoptions and promote cleaner local waterways.
+From May 4 through May 31, 2026, residents adopted storm drains throughout their communities, helping their city climb the leaderboard while protecting lakes, rivers, streams, and wetlands from pollution.

 This spring, Lake Elmo kicked off one of the first local Adopt-a-Drain Community Challenges with a goal of increasing storm drain adoptions and encouraging residents to help keep drains clear during spring rains.